tmolteno/TART/software/containers/calibration_server/README.md

 ### Running this regularly

 Add this command as a cron job.
+Modify the TART_LOGIN_PW and TART_API to refer to the URL of your TART telescope.
 Recommended interval is every two hours.

     docker run -d \
         -e TART_LOGIN_PW=$1 \